 For the Kids at Privé Keppel Bay

 Well, it’s brunch, so pancakes are a given!
-While Privé offers Homestyle Pancakes, we tried the PB&J with Flourless Banana & Oat-Pancakes (S$15++), which, to be honest, I was a bit apprehensive about.
-As it turns out, Prive’s flourless pancakes taste even better than regular pancakes.
-Topped with fresh bananas, granola, raspberry preserve, berries, pecans and desiccated coconut, the pancakes also have the goodness of chia seeds and pumpkin seeds and are served with 70% chocolate sauce and homemade peanut butter.
-These are vegan and taste somewhat like cake and were polished off by the trio in record time.
+We tried the PB&J with Flourless Banana & Oat-Pancakes (S$15++), which contrary to my apprehensions, taste even better than regular pancakes.
+Topped with fresh bananas, granola, raspberry preserve, berries, pecans and desiccated coconut, and with the goodness of chia seeds and pumpkin seeds, the pancakes are served with 70% chocolate sauce and homemade peanut butter.
+These are vegan, taste somewhat like cake and were polished off in record time.
 Highly recommended!

 Margherita Pizza (S$18++) followed the pancakes.
 The thin crust pizza is crispy and very cheesy, a bit too cheesy in my opinion but the kids’ mantra being ‘cheesier the better’, they loved it.
 Privé can also do a half and half pizza.

 Drinks & Vegan Desserts at Privé Keppel Bay

 Desserts are usually my least favourite part of a meal but not so at Privé.
 We tried 2 of the vegan desserts and they were both fantastic!